overvis/overvis-docs/overvis-connect/README.md

 # Document statuses

 * _Draft_ - the document is not ready for discussion.
-* _Discussion_ - ocument under discussion, pending further edits.
+* _Discussion_ - the document under discussion, pending further edits.
 * _Testing_ - the document is under implementation and testing, edits are possible.
 Devices with implementation are not available for sale.
 * _Approved_ - the document is ready, no edits are possible.
 Devices with implementation are now on sale.
 Approved documents are not deleted, they can only be marked as outdated.
 When approving a document, it is necessary to mark the date of approval in the meta-header.
 * _Outdated document_ - the document is no longer used, edits are not possible, devices with implementation are released for sale, but new ones are not produced.
 Outdated documents are not deleted.